Lokathor/fermium/README.md

   `D:\programs\LLVM\bin`)
   * When building you can also activate the `static_link_sdl2_use_with_caution` feature if you would like to staticly link SDL2 instead of the normal dynamic link.
+  * On non-Windows platforms, this feature requires that your copy of SDL2 was compiled wih the `-fPIC` flag.
-On non-Windows platforms this feature will add every directory in the `LD_LIBRARY_PATH` list to be searched for the static lib files (which _should_ find SDL2 just fine).
-As the name implies, you should generally _not_ statically link SDL2, unless your target platform absolutely requires it.
+  * On non-Windows platforms this feature will add every directory in the `LD_LIBRARY_PATH` list to be searched for the static lib files (which _should_ find SDL2 just fine).
+  * As the name implies, you should generally _not_ statically link SDL2, unless your target platform absolutely requires it.

 * **Running:** Once you've compiled your program using this library, you'll need to have the SDL2 dynamic library somewhere that the OS can find for your